ejeklint/ArduinoWebsocketServer/README.md

 	Sec-WebSocket-Accept: s3pPLMBiTxaQ9kYGzzhZRbK+xOo=

 The last line is the Base64 encoded SHA-1 hash of the key with a concatenated GUID, as specified by the standard.

+### Requirements

+* Arduino IDE 1.0.1 or greater.
+You should not use 1.0 since it has a bug in the Ethernet library that will affect this library.
+* An Arduino Duemilanove or greater with Ethernet shield.
+An Arduino Ethernet should work too, but it has not been tested.
+* A Websocket client that conforms to version 13 of the protocol.

 ### Getting started